CrazyRobMiles/PICO-Talking-Pomodoro/README.md

 ## Using the Pomodoro
 When you power up the device it says Hi and then displays "Set".
 Set the time by turning the rotary encoder to select the number of hours and minutes that you want the timer to run for.
 When you have selected the time, push in the encoder.
 The screen will now display "Up".

 If you want the timer to count elapsed time press in the encoder.
-If you want to count down (and tell you how much time is left) turn the encoder until "Down" is displayed.
-When you have selected the required directin, push in the encoder.
+If you want the timer to count down (and tell you how much time is left) turn the encoder until "Down" is displayed.
+When you have selected the required direction, push in the encoder.

 Now you select the feedback that you want.
 You can rotate the encoder to select between "None", "Disp", "Five", "Ten" and "Rand":